Engel theorem through singularities: Introduction

 That is, F. Engel provides a kind of Pfaff-Darboux type theorem for non-singular Pfaff systems of codimension $2$ and derived length equal to $2$.
 M. Zhitomirskii in \cite{Z} obtained normal forms for real non-singular Engel along non generic points.

 The canonical system appears naturally as a system called canonical contact system on the space $J^{2}(\mathbb{C},\mathbb{C})$ of $2$-jets of holomorphic maps of $\mathbb{C}$, see \cite{PR}.
-Nonsingular global holomorphic Engel systems have been studied by L. Solá Conde and F. Presa in \cite{PS}.
+Nonsingular global holomorphic Engel systems have been studied by L. Sol\'a Conde and F. Presa in \cite{PS}.

-We prove the following result for germs of holomorphic Engels system in $(\mathbb{C}^4,0)$ \begin{teo} Let $\mathcal{I}$ be a germ of holomorphic Engel system on $(\mathbb{C}^4,0)$ with $\mathrm{cod}(\mathrm{Sing}(\mathcal{I}))\geq 2$ and $\mathrm{cod}(\mathrm{Sing}(d\mathcal{I}^{(1)}))\geq 3$.
+We prove the following result for germs of holomorphic Engels system in $(\mathbb{C}^4,0)$ \begin{teo} Let $\mathcal{I}=\langle\alpha,\beta\rangle$ be a germ of holomorphic Engel system on $(\mathbb{C}^4,0)$ with $\mathrm{codim}(\mathrm{Sing}(\mathcal{I}))\geq 2$ and $\mathrm{codim}(\mathrm{Sing}(d\beta))\geq 3$.
 Then there exist $f_1,\dots,f_4\in\mathcal{O}_0^4$ such that

-More precisely, there exists a germ of holomorphic map $f:=(f_1,f_2,f_3,f_4): (\mathbb{C}^4,0)\circlearrowleft$ which is a biholomorphism outside $\mathrm{Sing}(\mathcal{I})\cup \mathrm{Sing}(d\mathcal{I}^{(1)})$ such that $f^*\mathcal{I}_0=\mathcal{I}$. \end{teo}
+More precisely, there exists a germ of holomorphic map $f:=(f_1,f_2,f_3,f_4): (\mathbb{C}^4,0)\circlearrowleft$ which is a biholomorphism outside $\mathrm{Sing}(\mathcal{I})\cup \mathrm{codim}(\mathrm{Sing}(d\beta))$ such that $f^*\mathcal{I}_0=\mathcal{I}$. \end{teo}